 Scrum is a popular framework that works very well for innovative and complex product development projects.
 However, it has its disadvantages too.
 But before we jump into its pros and cons, let’s understand the Scrum framework.

-Here's an overview of the Scrum framework:
+Here is an overview of the Scrum Framework

 - The product owner creates a product backlog (essentially, a wishlist of tasks that need to be prioritized in a project)

 - The Scrum team conducts a sprint planning session where the tasks necessary to complete items on the wishlist is broken down into small, more easily manageable chunks

 - The team creates a sprint backlog and plans its implementation